AnudhaUthsala/sit323-2025-prac6p/README.md

 ## **Project Overview**
-This repository contains the submission for **Task 6.1C** demonstrating:
 - 🚀 Deployment of a containerized Node.js calculator application to Kubernetes
 - ⚙️ Configuration of Kubernetes manifests (Deployment + Service)
 - 🔄 CI/CD-ready structure with Docker and Kubernetes integration